Jeffrey Catherine Jones: Gender transition

 As an adult, Jones recalled wanting to be a girl from her earliest memories.
 She confronted these issues in 1998 and began hormone replacement therapy.
 Comics writer and journalist Steven Ringgenberg elaborated on the transition in an obituary/tribute to Jones at The Comics Journal:

 Death

 Jones' personal Facebook page reported following her death: "Legendary fantasy artist Jeffrey Catherine Jones passed away today, Thursday, May 19, 2011, at 4:00 am surrounded by family.
 Jeffrey suffered from severe emphysema and bronchitis as well as hardening of the arteries around the heart..."

 Awards

 In 1967, Jones was nominated for the Hugo Award for Best Fan Artist; she was also nominated for the Hugo Award for Best Professional Artist in 1970, 1971, and 1972.
 In 1975 she was nominated for the World Fantasy Award—Artist, and won it in 1986.
+In 2006 she was presented with Spectrum’s Grand Master Award; per her request the name on the award’s plaque reads “Jeffrey Jones.”
+She explained, “That’s how people know me.
+That’s how I want to be remembered.”
 Additionally, Jones was nominated for the Chesley Award in 1999.